stevebatcup/joan-arc-rock-video/lyrics.md

 They dress me up in armor
 That was never meant to fit
 A girl who hears the angels
-Through the static and the grit
+Through the static and the shit

 [Chorus]
 I hear what you can't hear